 The Gold Star Family

-These banners can hold up to four stars.
-To order either a Blue or Gold Indoor Star Service Banner, call us at 1-866-879-1776.
+These banners can display up to four stars.
+To order a Blue or Gold Indoor Star Service Banner, call us at 1-866-879-1776.

 History of the Gold Star Family

-At Flags USA, we offer a wide variety of Military & Support Flags.
-To see the full list of these flags offered, click here.
+At Flags USA, we offer a wide variety of Military and Support Flags to help honor our nation’s heroes.